Kristen Luong May 30, 2024

 4. Software Management

-Manage software licenses (usage rights), track devices with installed software, update the system, ensure softwares operate uniformly
+Manage software licenses (usage rights), track devices with installed software, update the system, and ensure software operates uniformly

 5. Time Synchronization

-Synchronize time across softwares in system to check the order of medical activities
+Synchronize time across software in the system to check the order of medical activities

 6. Anti-Virus Policies